lokalized/lokalized-java/README.md

 #### What Expressions Currently Support

 * Evaluation of "normal" infix expressions of arbitrary complexity (can be nested/parenthesized)
-* Comparison of gender, phonetic, plural, and literal numeric values against each other or user-supplied variables
+* Comparison of supported language forms, phonetic forms, plural and ordinal forms, and literal numeric values against each other or user-supplied variables

 #### What Expressions Do Not Currently Support